mischavandenburg/blog/content/zet/azure-aks-cni-overlay.md

 10.62.0.0/16

-This means that the networks in each of these ranges would have a maximum posisble amount of 65534 addresses per range.
+This means that the networks in each of these ranges would have a maximum possible amount of 65534 addresses per range.

 With the current Azure CNI (i.e. the non-overlay version), all pods are assigned an IP address from one of these ranges.
 It also uses direct VNet routing.
 Since the pods use VNet IP's, there is a maximum of 65.000 pods per cluster.
 In other words, there is a risk for IP exhaustion, which limits the scalability of your workloads.
 Moreover, pod subnets cannot be shared across clusters.